jdx/mise/README.md

 [See here](https://github.com/jdx/rtx/tree/main/src/shell) for how the others are implemented.
 If your shell isn't currently supported I'd be happy to help you get yours integrated.

+## Migrate from asdf

+If you're moving from asdf to rtx, please review [How do I migrate from asdf?](#how-do-i-migrate-from-asdf) for guidance.

 ## Uninstalling